UnionInternationalCheminsdeFer/OSDM/processes.md

   and linked

-However, in case the **Distributor** acts as a distributor for products or fares actually hosted in subprovider systems (OSDM compliant or not), a lot more takes place  behind the scene.
+However, in case the **Distributor** acts as a distributor for products or fares actually hosted in sub-provider systems (OSDM compliant or not), a lot more takes place  behind the scene.
 Indeed, the **Distributor** will have to

-- confirm or fulfill the bookings towards all the subproviders
+- confirm or fulfill the bookings towards all the sub-providers
 - retrieve the fulfillment details to populate its own booking responses (and databases, most likely)
 - build the fulfillments elements
 - update relevant booking properties as described above.

 #### Error handling